TeddyGavi/Resume/README.md

 ## PROFESSIONAL  SUMMARY

-> I bring a unique, creative and detailed-orientated passion to software development, from years of installing and documenting complex electrical systems.
-I am skilled at establishing empathetic connections with clients and managing stressful situations.
-In addition to implementing successful front and back-end applications, I am currently exploring the use cases of AI/ML.
+> A career-switcher, a software engineer with a decade of experience installing and documenting complex electrical systems.
+Grit and precision are foundational professional skills.
+Utilizing strong problem-solving and collaboration skills, I corrected misconfigured TypeScript settings for activist.org, creating 50+ actionable issues and providing ongoing project support ensuring a type-safe codebase.
+Driven by continuous self-improvement I leveraged Docker and GitHub Actions to create a template repo that will build and deploy a blog to Github Pages in 3 steps.

 ## SKILLS